ArmandoRJr/Promedio-MVP/doc/sprint4/RPM.md

 ## Documentation for Meeting:

-The release planning meeting was held on November 17th, 2022 over Discord.
+The release planning meeting was held on November 8th, 2022 over Discord.
 All of our team members attended the release planning meeting.
 We discussed release goals, accomplishments per sprint, user stories corresponding to key features of the application.

 ---

 ## Release Goal:

-For our release goal, we want to complete all or most of our user stories defined at the beginning of the sprint4.
+For our release goal, we want to complete all or most of our user stories defined at the beginning of the sprint 4.
 We want to deliver a polished application with fully working key functionality and little to no bugs.
 We also want our software to have an appealing user interface that is easy to navigate along with a few additional features as outlined by our user stories.

 ---